Medication Related Osteonecrosis of the Jaw

 Who is at risk for ONJ?

-Some cancers affect your bones more than others, such as multiple myeloma or cancers that have spread to the bone (called bone metastasis).
-Other health issues like diabetes can also put you at greater risk of ONJ.
-Ways that cancer can affect the bone are:
+Some cancers affect your bones more than others, like multiple myeloma or cancers that have spread to the bone (called bone metastasis).
+Other health issues like diabetes can also put you at risk for ONJ.
+Ways that cancer can affect bones are:

-- Tumors can also cause changes to your bone formation.
+- Tumors can also cause changes to your bone formation (growth).
 Bone can build up, called osteosclerotic lesions.
-These lesions can be painful and can easily break or collapse.
+These lesions can be painful and can easily break.

 Medications can be used to treat osteolytic lesions and osteosclerotic lesions caused by cancer.
 In some cases, these medications can cause ONJ.